LAAC-LSCP/ChildProject/docs/source/vandam.rst

    mkdir extra # Create the subfolder for extra data (that are neither metadata, recordings or annotations) touch extra/.gitignore # Make sure the directory is present even though it's empty

 Then, download the original data-set from HomeBank.
+You need to identify what key files are necessary for the dataset.
+We will get the audio files, the annotation files and some metadata.

 The audio first: